 The story begins with the final days of Birdie’s life as she reflects on a moment in her childhood when she found herself embraced by people, from apparently opposing sides of history, all challenged, flawed and thrown together by circumstances.
 They are ordinary and unsung.
 In this moment in time, the paths of these people cross, with their quiet, unifying desire to live.
 Decisions are made that influence lives forever.

 In the northern winter of 2020/2021, I created a webcomic and I discovered I enjoyed the mode of sharing my storytelling even as I created it.
+Comic lexicon, for example repurposed speech balloons and panels, had been finding its way into my visual work for many years.
+But this was the first time I was consciously working within the genre.
 That webcomic came from family research that had been like a small creek.
 It soon joined another wider stream of work, including a family gathering and the connecting of family and place.
 By that time, I had begun to write this story.

 The Magnolia is one of the oldest flowering trees in the world and it pre-dates the existence of bees – fossilised plants having been found in Guangxi China.
 In fact, for this reason, the Magnolia relies on beetles, not bees for pollination.
 While their origins go back to East and South-East Asia, they made their way to New Zealand in the late 19th century and quickly found a home in many gardens.

 The Jury Magnolia of Tikorangi, Taranaki, New Zealand